-Ana Paula Saenz Showcases Bombshell Curves In Impossibly Tiny Red Bikini In Dubai
+Ana Paula Saenz Showcases Bombshell Curves In Impossibly Tiny Red Bikini At The Beach

-Ana Paula Saenz made her 1.4 million followers happy with a sizzling bikini update added to her Instagram page on Friday, February 12.
+Ana Paula Saenz seemed to make her 1.4 million followers happy with a sizzling bikini update that was added to her Instagram page on Friday, February 12.
 The Mexican model spent time outdoors, soaking up some sun in a bright red two-piece swimsuit, which showcased her insane figure.

-In the post, Ana was photographed at one of Dubai’s beautiful beaches.
-Avid followers of the babe know that she has been living in the city since last year.
+In the post, Ana was photographed at one of Dubai's beautiful beaches.
+Avid followers of the babe know she has been living in the city since last year.
 Since then, she has been sharing a lot of photos and stories of her daily adventures.

-Clad in her scanty bathing suit, she stood on the fine, white sand with her body angled slightly to the side.
-She posed with her thighs apart, crossing her right arm over her midsection and holding her other arm.
-She looked straight into the lens and offered a closed-lip smile.

-In another Instagram post, Ana posed sideways with most of her backside facing the camera.
-The stance made her perky buns the main focus of the shot.
-The hottie placed her right hand on her thigh as she looked over her shoulder, staring at the photographer.
-Dubai’s famous skyscrapers, the sunset, and the ocean appeared in the background of the snap.

 She sported matching bottoms with a low-cut waistline, highlighting her taut tummy and accentuating her curvy hips.
 The high leg cuts exposed plenty of skin around her groin area.
 The thong design allowed her to flaunt her round buns.